 - Dispense gasoline only into approved containers. - Do not fill a container while it is inside a vehicle, in a vehicle's trunk, pickup bed or on any surface other than the ground. - Bring the fill nozzle in contact with the inside of the fill opening before operating the nozzle.
 Contact should be maintained until the filling is complete. - Don't smoke while pumping gasoline.

 Checking Things Under the Hood

-If your vehicle has air conditioning, the auxiliary engine fan under the hood can start up and injure you even when the engine is not running.
+An electric fan under the hood can start up and injure you even when the engine is not running.
 Keep hands, clothing and tools away from any underhood electric fan.